 - d.
-Zoning conditions associated with a lot line common to the subject property and an adjacent property shall reference the Deed Book / Page Number or recorded Book of Maps / Page Number of the associated adjacent property. - e.
+Zoning conditions associated with a lot line common to the subject property and an adjacent property shall reference the Deed Book/Page Number or recorded Book of Maps/Page Number of the associated adjacent property. - e.
 No condition may be made part of the petition which specifies ownership status, race, religion or character of occupant, minimum value of improvements or any other exclusionary device. - f.
-No condition shall be submitted that proposes to regulate right-of-way reimbursement values, prohibit cross-access or public street connections or extensions, prohibit submittal of a traffic impact analysis, nor shall any site plans, renderings or other images be submitted as part of the conditional use rezoning application unless all elements of the site plan, rendering or image graphically illustrate the written text of the conditions in which case the written zoning conditions shall remain as the controlling instrument. - g.
+No condition shall be submitted that proposes to regulate right-of-way reimbursement values, prohibit submittal of a traffic impact analysis.
+Nor shall any site plans, renderings or other images be submitted as part of the conditional use rezoning application unless all elements of the site plan, rendering or image graphically illustrate the written text of the conditions in which case the written zoning conditions shall remain as the controlling instrument.
+Any condition that prohibits street access or public street connections or extensions shall comply with subsection c above. - g.
 No condition may be made part of the petition which duplicates an existing City code requirement. - h.
 For any condition specified on the petition that may affect potential compliance with the requirements of this UDO or any other City ordinance on the property requested for rezoning, proper submittal of information and review shall be requested by Planning and Development, prior to a City Council decision on the rezoning. - i.
 No condition may be made part of the petition which specifies the establishment and protection of tree conservation areas or tree protection areas unless the condition ensures that 100% of the critical root zones of trees proposed for protection and located on the subject rezoned property shall also be undisturbed areas.